hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    into a ledger signature after they come to consensus.
 2. `TSS Genesis on Existing Network` - Able to setup an existing network with a ledger public/private key pair.
 3. `TSS Genesis for New Network` - Able to setup a new network with a ledger public/private key pair.
-4. `Keying A New Roster` - Able to transfer the ability to sign a message with the ledger private key from one set of consensus nodes to another.
+4. `Keying The Next Roster` - Able to transfer the ability to sign a message with the ledger private key from one set of consensus nodes to another.

 ### Non-Goals